fluid-obx/tschetter-sulzer-guide-jekyll/contacts.md

 - No processes are making sure "Mail" is in the Status field.
 - The other use of that field is during website deactivations, it will mark that field as "Unsubscribe" if they go ineligible and "Mail" if they go eligible again.

+## Subsidies

+HUD Model Lease
+: Can't charge legal fees, Requires Exhibit A

+Demand Copy Required
+: Requirement for landlord to send a copy of the demand to the Housing Authority

+Mixed Subsidized
+: Both conventional and subsidized units

 ## Web Login Status

 The small text to the right bottom of the Web Login field should show 7 possible options: